-Using efficient integration-free, small molecule-based differentiation methods, ASC now supplies high-quality iPSC-derived T cells, natural killer (NK) cells, and hematopoietic progenitor cells (HPC) from human iPSCs.
-The differentiated T cells, NKs, and HPCs recapitulate the phenotype and functional parameters of primary and in vivo T cells, NKs. and HPCs.
+Using efficient integration-free, small molecule-based differentiation methods, ASC now supplies high-quality iPSC-derived T cells, natural killer (NK) cells, and hematopoietic progenitor cells (HPC) from human iPSCs (ASE-9211).
+The differentiated T cells, NKs, and HPCs recapitulate the phenotype and functional parameters of primary and in vivo cells.
 These iPSC-differentiated cells can be used as control lines to compare phenotype and functionality of patient-derived, genome-edited iPSC-derived cells for drug screening applications.
-These cells can also be used as effector cells for cytotoxicity assays.